brombres/ReID/README.md

 - `--help`<br>
     Display this help text.

+- `--partial`<br>
+    Allows partial matches within standard identifiers that start with a letter or underscore and end with an alpha-numeric character or underscore.
+For example, `reid --partial time date` would replace `timer` with `dater`.
+    Note: pattern-based replacements always allow partial matches.

 - `--plain`<br>
     Disables styled text such as bold and underline in the preview of changes.